 Nerdlocker’s main objectives are to provide our audience with both news and information on things going on in the nerd community from an entertainment perspective.

 The reason why Nerdlocker succeeds where all others fail is due to the fact that we are different from any other online gadget or comic book website on the internet.

-Nerdlocker has a staff of 8 writers, 1 videographer and 2 business development managers.
+Nerdlocker has a staff of writers and videographers around the world.
+We also have two dedicated business development managers.
 By having a diversified staff, we ensure that all our bases are covered.